juxor/afaq/markdown/secI1.md

 classical equilibrium theory.
 However, this opened up a whole new can of worms which, ironically, weakened the "Austrian" case against socialism.
-For the modern "Austrian" economist, the economy is considered not to be in equilibrium, with entrepreneur being seen as the means by which it brought towards it.
+For the modern "Austrian" economist, the economy is considered not to be in equilibrium, with the entrepreneur being seen as the means by which it is brought towards it.
 Thus _"this approach postulates a tendency for profit opportunities to be **discovered** and **grasped** by routine-resisting entrepreneurial market participants"_, with this _"tending to nudge the market in the equilibrative direction."_ Lip-service is paid to the obvious fact that